Substance Abuse Treatment Programs

 - Tremors or seizures

-In addition to fatal overdose, there are several more possible dangers from drug abuse.
-The Drug Abuse Warning Network (DAWN) publishes that in 2011, approximately 2.5 million Americans were treated in an emergency department (ED) for misuse or abuse of drugs.
-Individuals under the influence of drugs or alcohol may be more likely to become the victim of a crime, get into an accident, be injured, or do things they wouldn’t normally do.
+In addition to a fatal overdose, there are several more possible dangers from drug abuse.
+Over three million people visit emergency departments for nonfatal drug-related poisonings in the U.S. in one year.32 Individuals under the influence of drugs or alcohol may be more likely to become the victim of a crime, get into an accident, be injured, or do things they would normally not.

 - Cardiovascular concerns and increased rate of heart disease, failure, and cardiac arrest